Freedom and Constraints in the K3 Landscape: Conclusions

-0.2in {\it Acknowledgements} We would like to thank Allan Adams, Jim Bryan, Miranda Cheng, Keshav Dasgupta, Jacques Distler, Michael Douglas, Noam Elkies, Tarun Grover, Ken Intriligator, Abhinav Kumar, Tongyan Lin, Davesh Maulik, John McGreevy, Greg Moore, David Morrison, Vladimir Rosenhaus, Bogdan Stefanski, Brian Swingle, Cumrun Vafa, David Vegh, and Edward Witten for discussions and for comments related to this work.
+0.2in {\it Acknowledgements} We would like to thank Allan Adams, Jim Bryan, Miranda Cheng, Keshav Dasgupta, Jacques Distler, Michael Douglas, Noam Elkies, Tarun Grover, Ken Intriligator, Abhinav Kumar, Tongyan Lin, Davesh Maulik, John McGreevy, Ilarion Melnikov, Greg Moore, David Morrison, Vladimir Rosenhaus, Bogdan Stefanski, Brian Swingle, Cumrun Vafa, David Vegh, and Edward Witten for discussions and for comments related to this work.
+We would like to thank the authors of \cite{Ilarion}, especially Ilarion Melnikov, for pointing out a factor of two error in an earlier version of this draft, and for many useful discussions.
 We would like to thank the Clay Mathematics Institute and participants in the 2008 Clay K3 workshop for helpful discussions, and thank the Banff International Research Station for support and hospitality while part of this work was carried out.
 We also acknowledge the Tunnel Mountain trail, where various mysterious aspects of this project were unravelled, and thank the guru at the top of the mountain (a.k.a.
 Joe) for his deep insight into the physics of K3.
 This research was supported by the DOE under contract \#DE-FC02-94ER40818.